naturalshine/soother-docs/SOOTHER-TECH-SPEC.md

 The TTS API will be housed in an AWS EC2 instance, with access to AWS Elastic GPUs during inference.

 ### SOOTHER FLUTTER FRONT-END APP
 The front-end, user-facing mobile application will be built with Google Flutter.
-Given that my app will have the same functionality as the open-source, well-documented Welsch voice assistant Macsen, I will simply clone the Macsen Flutter project, tweak app-based skill handling, and point the app to different APIs.
+Given that my app will have the same functionality as the open-source, well-documented Welsh voice assistant Macsen, I will simply clone the Macsen Flutter project, tweak app-based skill handling, and point the app to different APIs.
 I will add a layer of branding, but given that this is a prototype, interface design will follow the default Flutter architecture deployed by Macsen.

 The prototype app will also need to implement some type of user management, either queuing users before they begin conversation or during the conversation itself, pending decisions about the TTS model and concurrent requests.
 The app will be built for both Android and iOS, but whether the prototype should be publicly available in the appstore, or only available for testing, is an open question.

 ### OPEN QUESTIONS:

+#### TECHNICAL QUESTIONS:
 - Google STT vs Mozilla DeepSpeech:
 	- I have spec'd out the use of Mozilla DeepSpeech following the model of the Macsen app, but Mycroft defaults to Google STT, saying that [DeepSpeech isn't developed enough to provide a good user experience](https://mycroft-ai.gitbook.io/docs/using-mycroft-ai/customizations/stt-engine#default-engine).
 Mycroft proxies the user requests through their servers in order to avoid sending identifying information to Google.
 I'm torn between these two methods -- do you have any opinions on the state of DeepSpeech and whether it is a viable STT engine?
 If I instead decide to use Google's service, then I will also proxy user traffic to preserve user privacy as much as possible.

-- Help Skill : How should this function?
-Should all of the specified functionality be included in the same skill, or broken apart into several different skills?

 - MIMIC2 vs MaryTTS:
 	- I have planned to train SOOTHER using the [mimic2 training and inference algorithms](https://github.com/MycroftAI/mimic2) developed by Mycroft.
 However, offhand, it seems that mimic2 does not allow for concurrent requests to the SOOTHER model.
 Is there a workaround, or would a good queuing system be acceptable for a prototype?
 What are the pros of MaryTTS vs mimic2?
-Here is the [Macsen MaryTTS documentation](https://github.com/techiaith/docker-marytts) (in Welsch) and here is related [MaryTTS docker info](https://github.com/synesthesiam/docker-marytts).
+Here is the [Macsen MaryTTS documentation](https://github.com/techiaith/docker-marytts) (in Welsh) and here is related [MaryTTS docker info](https://github.com/synesthesiam/docker-marytts).

+#### CONVERSATION DESIGN QUESTIONS
+- Help Skill : How should this function?
+Should all of the specified functionality be included in the same skill, or broken apart into several different skills?
+	- Related to this, I wonder:
+		- How is "misunderstood" language generally handled?
+How many times should the user be asked to repeat herself?
+What should happen in the case that the system cannot understand what the user says?
+		- The app will have a "chat" functionality that enables the user to type their response in case that the app doesn't understand them, but what should be done if even this "chat" cannot be understood?
+- General feedback: I'd love general feedback about SOOTHER's current skill layout and flow.
+Does it make sense?
+Will it be understandable to the user?